 - Lack of Control: Depending on your lease, you only have so much control over your home.
 Renovations, remodels, even things as simple as paint color and pet ownership are up to your landlord.

 - The Dreaded Rent Hike: Each time a lease ends, the landlord has the option to increase the rent, and more often than not, they do.
 As long as the value of the property increases, so will your rent, and as a renter, that is a value that only you are paying for.

 - Equity: Unlike the renter, if everything goes according to plan, you’ll get out more than you put in with your home.

 - Self-Determination: As the homeowner, you have the final say when it comes to your property.
 Want to knock down a wall?
 Install a different type of stove?
 Put in a pool?
-Barring demands from homeowner’s associations and local ordinances, it’s all up to you.
+It’s all up to you.
 Additionally, no one will ever raise your rent, and you will be able to plan your finances for years in advance.